 Driving under the influence of alcohol or drugs is a crime in New Hampshire because driving while intoxicated is dangerous.
-For example, the National Highway Traffic Safety Administration (NHTSA) reports that in 2011, 30% of traffic accident fatalities resulted from accidents involving alcohol.
-Drugs and alcohol can cause side effects that impair a person's judgment, reaction time and overall driving ability.
-In an effort to discourage and prevent drivers from getting behind the wheel while intoxicated, DWI laws have been passed in the United States.
+For example, the National Highway Traffic Safety Administration (NHTSA) reports that in 2021, 13,384 people died in alcohol-impaired driving traffic deaths.

 DWI charges can be even more severe when the driver demonstrates an additional factor which makes their offense even more reckless.
 Many of these factors will warrant an aggravated DWI charge.
 Some common factors that can lead to an aggravated charge including the following: